FirelyTeam/firely-net-common/README.md

 # PLEASE NOTE
-This repository has served as the place for code shared between the FHIR release branches for the [.NET SDK repo](https://github.com/FirelyTeam/firely-net-api).
-However, since SDK 5.0, all these branches have been unified and this repo is now integrated in that main repo.

-> Starting from SDK 5.0, this repo is no longer in use, and just kept for archival purposes.
+This repository has served as the place for code shared between the FHIR release branches for the [Firely .NET SDK](https://github.com/FirelyTeam/firely-net-sdk).
+However, since SDK 5.0, all these branches have been unified and this repo is no longer in use and just kept for archival purposes.

 _(Original README continues below)_